-If you’re streaming in HD or UHD, then it will place even more demand on your broadband, with 4K or ultra-high definition streaming needing as much as 15Mbps to stream properly.
+If you’re streaming in HD or 4K, then it will place even more demand on your broadband, with 1080p using 5Mbps and 4K or ultra-high definition streaming needing as much as 15Mbps to stream properly.

-So if you’re planning on binging Blue Planet II in UHD, you’ll need a solid internet connection and good broadband speeds to ensure your viewing experience is uninterrupted.
+So if you’re planning on binging Blue Planet II in ultra-HD, you’ll need a solid internet connection and good broadband speeds to ensure your viewing experience is uninterrupted.

 There's a smart speaker for everyone these days, with brands like Amazon introducing new speakers conveniently in time for the big Black Friday sales.

 If you have an Alexa or a Google Nest speaker controlling your lights and heating, setting reminders and, of course, streaming music, that's a further strain on your broadband connection.

 However, despite their versatility, smart speakers don’t require a huge amount of bandwidth in order to operate properly.
 Typically, streaming music and making enquiries via your virtual assistant will require speeds of around 2Mbps.